2023 California Knife Laws

 The legislature then provided a definition in 1996, which is the same definition used today.

 The Legislature recognized that the new definition might criminalize the “innocent” carrying of legal instruments such as steak knives, scissors, and metal knitting needles.
-But it concluded that “there is no need to carry such items concealed in public.”28
+Though it concluded that “there is no need to carry such items concealed in public.”28

 Some constitutional challenges arose after the legislature adopted its definition, but California courts have ruled that PC 21310: